shunmian/myblog/_posts/-21 AWS/2017-10-01-AWS Associate Architect.md

 - Logs: helps you to aggregate, monitor, and store logs.

 - CloudWatch vs CloudTrial: CloudWatch for performance monitoring aws existing resources (EC2 cpu utilization), CloudTrial for auditing what you do to aws (such as create new user, new role, S3 bucket)

+- CloudWatch metrics: memory utilization, disk space utilization is not readily available, you need use CloudWatch Monitoring Scripts which is written in Perl or CloudWatch Agent.

 ## 4 Network